-What is ICON (ICX)?
-A Beginner’s Guide to a Global Decentralized Network
+What Is ICON (ICX)?
+A Guide to the Global Decentralized Network

 According to its website, project ICON wants to “Hyperconnect the World” by “building one of the largest decentralized networks in the world.”

-To do this, the ICON team is building a massive platform that will allow various blockchains to interact with each other via smart contracts.
-Existing within what developers brand the ICON Republic, communities will connect with each other using ICON’s loopchain technology.
-ICON’s end game is to provide a platform where players from financial, security, insurance, healthcare, educational, and commerce industries and beyond can coexist and transact on a single network.
+To do this, the team is building a massive platform that allows various blockchains to interact with each other via smart contracts.
+Existing within what developers brand the ICON Republic, communities connect with each other using the projects loopchain technology.
+The end game is to provide a platform where players from financial, security, insurance, healthcare, educational, and commerce industries and beyond can coexist and transact on a single network.

 ICON has been in development for two years to date.
 It was founded by Dayli Financial Group, a Korean Fintech company valued at $4 billion that also owns the popular Korean exchange Coinone.

 Let’s get into the thick of it, shall we?

 - How ICON Works

 - Where to Buy ICX